ember-learn/ember-blog/content/the-ember-times-issue-69.md

 ## [🍬 Sugar-, 🍞 Gluten- & jQuery-Free Ember Apps 🐹 by Default](https://github.com/emberjs/rfcs/pull/386)

-Previous RFC-driven efforts already provided an **option** for you to **exclude jQuery** from your Ember app builds easily ([1](https://emberjs.github.io/rfcs/0294-optional-jquery.html), [2](https://www.emberjs.com/blog/2018/07/16/ember-3-3-released.html#toc_new-features-1), [3](https://github.com/ember-learn/guides-source/pull/64)).
+Previous RFC-driven efforts already provided an **option** for you to **exclude jQuery** from your Ember app builds ([1](https://emberjs.github.io/rfcs/0294-optional-jquery.html), [2](https://www.emberjs.com/blog/2018/07/16/ember-3-3-released.html#toc_new-features-1), [3](https://github.com/ember-learn/guides-source/pull/64)).
 Now [a **follow-up RFC**](https://github.com/emberjs/rfcs/pull/386) takes the idea of **reducing the initial bundle size** of apps even further.

-The new proposal envisions apps to provide an **easy opt-in** for the UI library, but to **exclude jQuery by default**.
+The new proposal envisions apps to provide an **opt-in** for the UI library, but to **exclude jQuery by default**.
 The RFC suggests that this will make it easier for developers and addon authors to provide smaller apps from the start and only include the dependency back in if it is _really_ needed.

 Curious to know more?
 Here's the [full proposal](https://github.com/emberjs/rfcs/pull/386).